avhou/dne/report-markdown/dne-report.md

 We started by examining the dataset [@dataset].
 Outlier analysis yielded no results, and we performed a number of standard checks on the quality of the data and decided not to exclude any data from the dataset.

 Given a basic transformer architecture, we implemented a number of attention mechanisms to investigate influence on prediction MSE.
 We first evaluated different models by varying some hyperparameters and by varying data aggregation (see Table \ref{table:hyperparameters}).
 Given our limited computational resources, we chose a fixed set of hyperparameter and aggregation values for the rest of the experiments.
+All experiments used a forecast size of 1.
+Note that this is linked to the aggregation level, i.e. when using ``1 day'' aggregation, forecasting one value means forecasting the next day.
+When using 1h aggregation, forecasting one value means forecasting the next hour.

 Data was split in a training part (63 %), a validation part (10 %), and a test part (27 %).
 To accomplish this split, all data was sorted chronologically.
 All data up to but not including 2020 served as training data, the data of 2020 up to but not including 2021 served as validation data, and data of 2021 and later served as test data.
 Models were first trained on the training dataset and then validated on the validation dataset for a maximum of 100 epochs.
 However, to limit computation, we kept track of the minimum average validation error across all epochs.
 An early stop was forced if the average validation error of the running epoch exceeded the minimum average validation error 5 consecutive times, as this would indicate the validation error was no longer decreasing.
 Each model was then tested on the testing set and all losses (training losses, validation losses and test losses) were kept for later analysis.
 In all cases, MSE was used as the loss metric.

+In order to compare the prediction of the trained transformer models to the Elia predictions, we kept the Elia predictions in the test set as an additional feature.
+This feature was not used for training or validation.
+Elia predictions are done per quarter hour, and were aggregated using averaging where necessary to obtain the same aggregation as the input data.

 ## Design elaboration